 Denver’s Neighborhood Sidewalk Repair Program (NSRP) is addressing sidewalks, citywide, that are damaged, uneven, or sloping excessively, to ensure our City has a well-maintained sidewalk network and better conditions for travelling.
-Denver Public Works has identified 11 sidewalk regions by grouping neighborhoods into roughly comparable areas, and will begin by addressing one region at a time, using criteria based on community feedback gathered in the Denver Moves: Pedestrians & Trails plan.
+Department of Transportation and Infrastructure (DOTI) has identified 11 sidewalk regions by grouping neighborhoods into roughly comparable areas, and will begin by addressing one region at a time, using criteria based on community feedback gathered in the Denver Moves: Pedestrians & Trails plan.

 Per city ordinance, Denver property owners are responsible for the repair and maintenance of sidewalks adjacent to their properties.
 To help with the repairs, the City will offer extended repayment assistance and affordability discounts for property owners who qualify.
 The City is also authorizing less expensive repair methods not previously allowed, such as grinding and crack filling.

-In 2018, Denver Public Works will begin formal inspections at properties in Region 1, which includes the neighborhoods of City Park, Congress Park, Cherry Creek, Country Club, Cheesman Park, Speer, Capitol Hill and North Capitol Hill.
+In 2018, DOTI will begin formal inspections at properties in Region 1, which includes the neighborhoods of City Park, Congress Park, Cherry Creek, Country Club, Cheesman Park, Speer, Capitol Hill and North Capitol Hill.
 (See region maps - PDF)

 Permits are required for the following repairs:

 NSRP Permit Requests (PDF - Submit by email)

 If you received a notice, you can view an online copy of the notice with photos of the damaged areas.
 Use the record number and PIN provided on the notice.

 If the city has performed repairs to your property, invoices will be sent after construction is completed and has been inspected, with instructions on how to pay for repairs.

 If a sidewalk has been identified for repair, a notice will be posted on the door of the property and a copy will be sent by mail to the property owner.